Arkelis/hyccup/docs/core.rst

 Core Functions - Render HTML
 ============================

-The core module contains the :hy:func:`html` function which renders HTML from data structure.
-All strings are escaped by default; to prevent a string to be escaped, use the :hy:func:`raw` function.
+The core module contains the :py:func:`~hyccup.core.html` function which renders HTML from data structure.
+All strings are escaped by default; to prevent a string to be escaped, use the :py:func:`~hyccup.core.raw` function.

 Syntax Reminder
 ===============